webdew-logo-new_v2-1

 Wrapping Up

 Websites are not the same as software, so treat them differently.
 Since websites play a very crucial role in a business's growth, a lot is at stake.
-Hence, do follow website testing methodology to get the best testing results.
+Hence, do follow the website testing methodology to get the best testing results.

 Hope this article helps you learn the different aspects of website testing.
 So the next time you sit to write a test plan for your website, make sure to consider various aspects of the website beyond the functionality.

-And if you still have any questions about web development or website testing, feel free to ask.
+If you still have any questions about web development or website testing, feel free to ask.

 Editor: Richa Sharma